gjonhajdari/up-scholarships/README.md

 cd up-scholarships
 ```

-Access the MySQL CLI and run the following scripts
+Open your terminal and access the MySQL CLI to run the database scripts

 ```bash
 mysql -u root -p < src/main/db-structure.sql